openvswitch/ovs/INSTALL.DPDK.md

     want to share dpdkr rings with other processes on the host, you can do this with smaller page sizes.

+  Platform and Network Interface:
+  - Currently it is not possible to use an Intel XL710 Network Interface as a DPDK port type on a platform with more than 64 logical cores.
+This is related to how DPDK reports the number of TX queues that may be used by a DPDK application with an XL710.
+The maximum number of TX queues supported by a DPDK application for an XL710 is 64.
+If a user attempts to add an XL710 interface as a DPDK port type to a system as described above the port addition will fail as OVS will attempt to initialize a TX queue greater than 64.
+This issue is expected to be resolved in a future DPDK release.
+    As a workaround a user can disable hyper-threading to reduce the overall core count of the system to be less than or equal to 64 when using an XL710 interface with DPDK.

 Bug Reporting:
 --------------